 What are the Missions?
-Partly inspired by the Apollo 11 mission to put a man on the moon, European research and innovation missions aim to deliver solutions to some of the greatest challenges facing our world.
+Partly inspired by the Apollo 11 mission to put a man on the moon, the European research and innovation missions aim to deliver solutions to some of the greatest challenges facing our world.
 The Missions are an integral part of the Horizon Europe framework programme beginning in 2021.
 Each mission is a mandate to solve a pressing challenge in society within a certain timeframe and budget.
+This short video explains the Mission concept: https://youtu.be/KlvjfPgwDKg

-2. The Call for Proposals and RMA roles
+The Call for Proposals and RMA roles